 This expansive National Park sits at the intersection of the Mojave and Colorado deserts – a two-in-one for your budding naturalists.
 If you have city kids like I do, there’s something special about getting them away to the outdoors – and Joshua Tree in particular borders on other-worldly.
 Joshua Tree is just a few hours from Los Angeles, so it makes for an easy weekend trip.
 Note that drive times in the park are longer than you might think!
 The main route through the park is 60 miles and you won’t want to speed through and miss the landscape and sites.
 This is also a great time to introduce your kids to U2; ours haven’t stopped requesting The Joshua Tree since our visit three months ago.
 If you keep your eyes peeled, you’ll catch pictures in here from visits in 2010 and 2014 too – watch the family grow!

 Make sure to start your visit at a ranger station where you can pick up maps, get personalized suggestions from the ranger and get the excellent Junior Ranger Activity Booklet – even if you don’t have the kids with you!
 It provides context for everything you’ll see and has beautiful illustrations to help with identifying flora, fauna and even some of the rock formations.
+It’s the perfect guide for visiting Joshua Tree National Park with kids.
 Jacob loves doing art, so I brought colored pencils for him to sketch what he saw.
 The visitors center is also a great place to pick up a National Parks Passport if you don’t have one yet – start inspiring a lifelong love of getting outside.

 In the southern part of the park, approached from the Cottonwood Springs entrance, you’ll see spiny cholla cacti lining the roads — this is where we usually start our day and the (mostly) paved nature trail around back is perfect to give little legs time to run around and start identifying the wildlife around them.
+This is the best spot in Joshua Tree with toddlers.
 Before you get back in the car, make sure to use the bathroom, change some diapers, and fill up every water bottle you find buried on the floor of your car – even in winter, you can get dehydrated in the desert!

 Cholla Cactus Garden